-This is Part 3 (see earlier posts for Part 1 and Part 2) in a series about the Emergency Response and Spill Prevention Plan, one of the requirements for many businesses located in Marion County wellfields.
+This is Part 3 in a series about the Emergency Response and Spill Prevention Plan, one of the requirements for many businesses located in Marion County wellfields.
 The Marion County Public Health Department (MCPHD) provides a spill plan template which is available here.
 This fillable pdf template is a short four page plan that allows most businesses to produce a straightforward spill plan that is easy to write and use.

 Page 3 of the Marion County Public Health Department (MCPHD) Spill Plan template deals with minor spills.
 A minor spill is defined as spills where the volume of chemical spilled is less than the ‘reportable quantity’.
 For most businesses, this means spilling several gallons or less of a chemical.